 At your next visit, one of our expert dentists Nishant, Harshada or David can show you the correct method of brushing to suit you.
-In the meantime, here are a few general pointers about brushing:
+In the meantime, here are a few general pointers about brushing

 Many oral health professionals recommend brushing just before going to bed.
 When you sleep, saliva decreases, leaving the teeth more vulnerable to bacterial acids.
-Teeth should also be brushed in the morning, after breakfast.
+Teeth should be brushed in the morning, after breakfast.
 After breakfast is ideal so food can be removed.
-But if you eat in your car, at work or skip breakfast entirely, make sure you brush in the morning to get rid of the plaque that builds up overnight.
+But if you eat in your car, at work or skip breakfast entirely, make sure you brush later in the morning to get rid of the plaque and bacteria that builds up overnight.

 Many people never learned to floss as children.
 But flossing is critical to healthy gums and it’s never too late to start.
 A common rule of thumb says that any difficult new habit becomes second nature after only three weeks.
-If you have difficulty figuring out what to do, ask us to give you a personal lesson at your next visit.
+If you have difficulty figuring out what to do, ask us to give you a personal lesson at your next visit!

 Although there is no research to recommend an optimum number of times to floss, most dentists recommend a thorough flossing at least once a day.
 If you tend to get food trapped between teeth, flossing more can often help remove it.

 Flossing requires a certain amount of dexterity and thought.
 Don’t rush.

 Although most people find that just before bed is an ideal time, many oral health professionals recommend flossing any time that is most convenient to ensure that you will continue to floss regularly and properly.
 Choose a time during the day when you can floss without hustle.